MrPhenomenal3110/Image-Editor/README.md

     - If there is any error in the program, it prints the exception in the terminal.

-- `Taking in the input to process the input` :
+- `Taking the input file` :

-    - Used the `System.java.io` module that helps in taking the input form user and gives output.
+    - Used the `System.java.io` module that creates a file-object and stores a given file in the file-object.

 # Functions